json-api/json-api/_format/1.1/index.md

 include a [top-level][top level] [`links` object][links] with a `profile` key, and that `profile` key **MUST** include a [link] to the URI of each profile that has been applied.

-> When an older JSON:API server that doesn't support the `profile` media type
-> parameter receives a document with one or more profiles, it will respond with
-> a `415 Unsupported Media Type` error.
-The most likely other causes of a 415
-> error are that the server doesn't support JSON:API at all.

-After attempting to rule out other possible causes of this error, a client that receives a `415 Unsupported Media Type` **SHOULD** remove the profiles it has applied to the document and retry its request without the `profile` media type parameter.
-If this resolves the error, the client **SHOULD NOT** attempt to apply profiles in subsequent interactions with the same API.

 Servers that support profiles **SHOULD** specify the `Vary` header with `Accept` as one of its header names to ensure that the server's responses can